docsdeveloperdemo/nextra/docs/My new Documentation Content/Jimp.scan - Iterate over each pixel in the image and apply a callback function.md

 ## Conclusion

-The `scan` method is a powerful tool that can be used to perform a variety of image processing operations.
-By understanding how to use the `scan` method, you can create custom image processing scripts that can meet your specific needs.
+The `scan` method is a powerful tool that can be used to perform a variety of image processing tasks.
+By understanding how to use the `scan` method, you can unlock the full potential of the `Jimp` library.